I welcome guest posts on the blog as long as they follow the following guidelines:

 - I do not accept posts from sites just wanting inbound links.
 I don't accept guest posts from anyone who is not in the writing/publishing/book marketing niche.
 I much prefer to have authors/publishing industry people on the blog writing ‘real' guest posts.
 Thank you!

-- There may be quite a significant delay in posting your article as I am often backed up with content and also change scheduling depending on whether something significant has happened or for one of my own posts.
-I will try to keep to a date if you have a launch or something but it may take 2-8 weeks before it is posted.
+- There may be quite a significant delay in posting your article (i.e., 3 to 4 months) as I am often backed up with content and also change scheduling depending on whether something significant has happened or for one of my own posts.
+I will try to keep to a date if you have a launch or something but it will usually take 3 to 4 months after your article has been approved before is posted.

 - FYI, The Creative Penn gets over 500,000 unique visits per month as measured by Google Analytics